Neutral / cushion / high arch

 HPR Green is made from environmentally friendly components.
 It’s placed in the forefoot section, and it’s configured to be efficient on both dry and wet surfaces.

 The front part also has the Flextra rubber.
 It’s designed to encourage the bending capacity of the wearer’s toe-joints.
 It’s also optimized to accommodate the shape and dynamism of men’s feet naturally.

 The Brooks Beast 18 is one of the many Brooks running shoes that utilizes the Super DNA foam, which is responsible for carrying the foot throughout the running session.
 It has a reactive nature, so it’s capable of delivering a soft and bouncy ride.
 It also attenuates impact shock and converts the force into kinetic energy that the leg and foot can use.

-The Extended Progressive Diagonal Rollbar is a triple-density BioMoGo piece that runs the entire length of this running shoe.
+It also has the Extended Progressive Diagonal Rollbar which is a triple-density BioMoGo piece that runs the entire length of this running shoe.
 Its purpose is to correct severe overpronation by stabilizing the arch and the stance of the foot.
 This midsole technology is also featured in the Brooks Addiction 13, which is also a motion stability control running shoe.

 A Caterpillar Crash Pad design smoothens the heel-to-toe transitions and isolates landing shock to the specific impact point by using a segmented platform construction.

 A thermoplastic polyurethane unit is added to the midfoot section.
 It is called DRB Accel, and its purpose is to enhance medial stability and provide torsional rigidity.

 The Omega Flex Grooves are integrated into the midsole to facilitate the natural flexibility of the wearer’s foot fully.

 The Ultimate Sock Liner adds a bit more cushioning.
 It has a moisture-wicking capability to stave of sweat.